-This assures you of land within reach in case of emergency.
+This assures you of land within reach in case of an emergency.
 Also, there are plenty of beaches along the route.
 There is clarity of the water, and along the way, you will encounter marine lives.
-This includes stingrays, turtles, and sometimes dolphin.
+This includes stingrays, turtles, and sometimes dolphins.
 Make your vacation memorable with this adventure.

 Are you courageous enough?
 Then, explore this cave to test the limits of your audacity.
 The cave is located below water in the center of a small island in the Exumas.
 The name was coined from the James Bond movie, Thunderball, where the cave was used for underground scenes.

 Getting into the cave is intimidating.
 This is because the entrance to the cave is not visible since the more significant part of it is under the water.
 But once you get through the water, you can breathe over the surface of the water in the hollow cave chamber.
 The best time to visit the cave is when the tide is low, and the water is calm.
 Also, in the cave water, you will get to see the colorful coral and schools of fishes.
 Above the roof, you can find a small opening.
 But in this case, you have to dive in the water to get in.

 Inagua is situated on the southern region of the Bahamas.
 It is characterized by the largest colony of Flamingos from the West Indian.
 Flamingo is the national bird of the country.
 When they are at the peak, the birds’ population is estimated at 80,000.
 Sighting the birds is throughout the year, though the most significant gathering is during the season of breeding (March-May).